Java Syntax – A Complete Guide to Master Java

 }

-12. Access modifiers
+Access modifiers in Java

-Access modifiers as the name suggests, limits the access of the entities they are defined with.
+Access modifiers, as the name suggests, limit the access of the entities they are defined with.
+The access modifiers used by Java are:

 c.
 Protected– The protected members of the class are accessible to classes within the same package or subclasses of different packages.

 d.
-Default– If no access modifier is mentioned then the default access modifier is invoked.
+Default– If no access modifier is mentioned, then the default access modifier is invoked.
 This limits the access of the particular entity within the same package.

 For Example: